Bonsai Japanese Pieris

 A dwarf, dome shaped variety with showy chains of small white bell-shaped flowers and bright red emerging foliage that matures to dark green; performs best in moist, organic and acidic soils

 Bonsai Japanese Pieris features dainty chains of white bell-shaped flowers hanging below the branches in early spring.
-It has attractive dark green foliage which emerges scarlet in spring.
+It has attractive dark green evergreen foliage which emerges scarlet in spring.
 The glossy narrow leaves are highly ornamental and remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Bonsai Japanese Pieris is a dense multi-stemmed evergreen shrub with a mounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This shrub will require occasional maintenance and upkeep, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

 Bonsai Japanese Pieris is recommended for the following landscape applications;

 - General Garden Use